mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_invoices

-<p>You can list all invoices, or list the invoices for a specific customer.
-The invoices are returned sorted by creation date, with the most recently created invoices appearing first.</p>
+You can list all invoices, or list the invoices for a specific customer.
+The invoices are returned sorted by creation date, with the most recently created invoices appearing first.

 <details><summary>Parameters</summary>